 You got a great promo deal from Cox but now you find you’re paying more than your budget allows.
 How did this happen?
-Well, be forewarned there’s some small print that keeps your Cox bill higher than you anticipated.
+Well, it’s likely due to some fine print that keeps your bill higher than you anticipated.

 From government taxes to add-on fees for the channels and services you really want, you may find your costs quickly soaring.